 Laura is the festival organiser.
-She recently returned from a 16 month, 13,000 mile cycle around the world through 27 different countries.
+During 2013-4, she completed a 16 month, 13,000 mile cycle around the world through 27 different countries.
 Elsewhere she has crossed the Wahiba Sands desert on foot, walked across Patagonia and run the length of every London Underground Tube line.

 Tim has supported over 100 expeditions across all seven continents.
 He’s organised expeditions in the Arctic and Himalaya, climbed new mountains in Kyrgyzstan and crossed frozen Lake Baikal on foot.
 He’s also set a Guinness World Record for the longest distance cycled on a rickshaw and completed a 13,000 miles bike trip with his wife, Laura, who organises the festival.